betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 This is text without any heading introducing the event

 #### 2. Event table with details
 This table exists to highlight important information about the event such as event date, deadlines, website, registration, archives.
-There is guidance for two types of tables: (1) conference/workshops/similar events, (2) webinars/tutorials/similar events.
+Given below is guidance for two types of tables: (1) conference/workshops/similar events, (2) webinars/tutorials/similar events.
+Most of the BSSw.io event content can be covered by these two tables.
+Major difference between in the tables: for deadline-based events, we add submission deadline information in the table and for events such as webinars, we add presenter details.

 ##### CONFERENCES AND WORKSHOPS
 Event Information | Details
 :--- | :---
-Event Name |` [Name of the event](URL), in conjunction with [Name](URL)` Event Date and Time | yyyy-mm-dd hh:mm timezone Or yyyy-mm-dd - yyyy-mm-dd Submission deadlines | yyyy-mm-dd, any short text.
+Event Name |` [Name of the event](URL), in conjunction with [Name](URL)` Event Date and Time | yyyy-mm-dd hh:mm timezone Or yyyy-mm-dd - yyyy-mm-dd Website | URL
+Submission deadlines | yyyy-mm-dd, any short text.
 Add "Please see event website for deadline updates."
-Website | URL
-Registration and other Information|  URLs
+Registration and other Information| URL
+Links to the Recordings and Archives  | [Please do not use words like TBD here; add this row (probably only if you that there are archives available]

 ##### WEBINARS, PANELS AND TUTORIALS
 Event Information | Details
 :--- | :---
-Event Name | `[Name of the event](URL), in conjunction with [Name](URL)` Presenter details | Firstname1 Lastname1 and Firstname2 Lastname2 and ..
-Event Date and Time | yyyy-mm-dd hh:mm timezone Or yyyy-mm-dd - yyyy-mm-dd Website | URL
+Event Name | `[Name of the event](URL), in conjunction with [Name](URL)` Event Date and Time | yyyy-mm-dd hh:mm timezone Or yyyy-mm-dd - yyyy-mm-dd Website | URL
+Presenter details | Firstname1 Lastname1 and Firstname2 Lastname2 and ..
-Registration and other Information|  URLs, FREE (if the event does not charge any fees, then it should be highlighted) Links to the Recordings and Archives  | [Please do not use words like TBD here]
+Registration and other Information|  URLs, FREE (if the event does not charge any fees, then it should be highlighted) Links to the Recordings and Archives  | [Please do not use words like TBD here; add this row (probably only if you that there are archives available]

 Please add more rows to the table (if you absolutely must).
+Please do not add empty rows where information is not available.

 #### 3. Additional information
 You can add additional information here.
 If you create sections, please remember to start your first level headings with `###`.
 Below is guidance for two types of events: (1) conference/workshops/similar events, (2) webinars/tutorials/similar events.